 At the end of each day, take advantage of the facilities and calmness of your accommodations.
 Relaxing at the hotel or riad and getting plenty of rest should help with jetlag, fatigue, and stress in a new environment.Speaking about stress, for the uninitiated, a simple stroll down the street can be a stressful running of a gauntlet of aggressive and sometimes obnoxious vendors.
 Of all the things to bring to Morocco, the most important is a good sense of humor.

 You don’t have to run past or look away, just have fun and feel free to banter back.
 The shopkeepers are just trying to make a living, and after the hard-sell routine, they’re very decent and even fun people.
-But definitely, always keep yourself hydrated and drink even when you are not that thirsty because there are numerous activities to do in Morocco.
+But definitely, always keep yourself hydrated and drink even when you are not that thirsty.

 Perhaps the only advantage of traveling with small children is that their clothes are relatively small.
 This allows you to bring quite a few changes of clothes.
 This is good in case of the various possible mishaps as described above.